-Published at Thursday, 27 April 2017 by Auda Gaudin in Cabinets & Storages, with total 31 drawings.
+Published at Thursday, 27 April 2017 by Auda Gaudin in Cabinets & Storages, with total 31 photos.

 In addition to a timeless look, white can make a small kitchen feel bigger and brighten a room that lacks adequate natural light.
 And while you don’t want to offend anyone’s taste with your kitchen design, you also don’t want a white kitchen to feel bland.
 Add depth by using accent colors and insert personal style in changeable features like light fixtures, furniture and cabinet pulls.

 The kitchen island often features a sizable slab of countertop so this can be used strategically to brighten up the space, or add detail that complements pure white features elsewhere in the room.
 Add contrast by choosing a different material than you used for the countertops.
 It’s pretty likely that the island will be where a lot of food prep and entertaining takes place, so depending on how you plan to use the kitchen island itself think about the material and how high maintenance it is.